sourcebox/tooro-editor/README.md

 Using the editor is mostly self-explanatory, but there are a few things to be noted:

 - The Töörö must be connected to the computer via USB.
 DIN MIDI will not work.
+- When using a DAW at the same time as the editor, make sure it does not loopback sysex messages to the Töörö.
 - The Töörö firmware must be V1.5 or higher.
 Otherwise, not all parameters can be edited.
 - The application tries to detect when you change a parameter on the device itself.
 Unfortunately, this will not work in all cases.
 Use the **Update from device** button to force a reload of all parameters.
 - A manual update must also be requested when you change a preset or change a parameter via MIDI CCs from another application or source.